Table of Contents

 Word of warning: it will cost you some money (usually).
 The rate will vary depending on the person’s experience, but this can be a great way to get the hands-on training you’ll need.
 Certain groomers offer programs that allow you to work off the debt you owe for the training by doing jobs around the facility that require less skill.

 As you climb the ladder of how to become a groomer, and once you have some of the most basic skills, you can also get a job in a groomer’s shop starting at the bottom.
 Perhaps you can do some cleaning or run the cash register and learn the skills you need as you work your way up.
 It's like becoming a bartender while doing a barback's job.

 The longer you work with the professional, the better relationship you can establish.
 As the professional groomer begins to trust you, they will give you more responsibility, especially if they know you are interested in learning how to become a groomer.
 You may start out by washing dogs, move up to clipping their nails and then learn the skills needed to give haircuts.

 How to become a dog groomer #3: Online courses

-Not to speak poorly of online training programs, but you’ll need to consider where the training will get you in the long run.
-If you graduate from an online training program and will still be required to train for months under the supervision of a professional groomer, is it really worth it?
-That’s usually the case, because the only trustworthy training for a groomer is hands-on.
+Not to speak poorly of online training programs, but you'll need to consider where the training will get you in the long run.
+If you graduate from an online training program and are still required to train for months under the supervision of a professional groomer, is it really worth it?
+That's usually the case because the only trustworthy training for a groomer is hands-on.

 How to become a dog groomer #4: Large stores

 An alternative path for learning how to become a groomer and acquiring the training that you will need to become successful can come from large chain pet stores.
-Typically they will hire employees that don’t have experience and they will provide the training for you.
-It’s an opportunity worth exploring, but it’s competitive.
+Typically, they will hire employees who don’t have experience, and they will provide the training for you.
+It's an opportunity worth exploring, but it's competitive.

 - How to Calm Your Dog Before Grooming